guillaumeWBres/home-invasion/README.md

 ## Home Automation

-This is a home intrusion detection device.
+This is a home invasion detection device.

 The application detects intruders using one video camera.
-When an intrusion has been detected the application shoots a short video supposed to be sent to a remote server (ssh/scp).
+When an invasion has been detected the application shoots a short video supposed to be sent to a remote server (ssh/scp).